Where is the CFP National Championship in 2026? Location, date, time for College Football Playoff's final game

 The final round of the CFP will crown a national champion for the 2025 season

 Last year's winner, Ohio State, ran the table despite having to play in the first round.
-Now that the bracket has been reconstructed with a straight-seeding model for 2025, will one of the four teams to receive a first-round bye take advantage of needing just three wins instead of four to reach the mountaintop?
-No. 1 Indiana, No. 2 Ohio State, No. 3 Georgia and No. 4 Texas Tech will have time to recharge and scout their potential quarterfinal opponents when the first round unfolds on Dec.
-19 and Dec.
-20.
+Now that the bracket has been reconstructed with a straight-seeding model for 2025, will one of the four teams to receive a first-round bye take advantage of needing one fewer win to reach the mountaintop?
+No. 1 Indiana is the only such squad remaining after No. 2 Ohio State, No. 3 Georgia and No. 4 Texas Tech each lost in the quarterfinals, and the Hoosiers will be the favorites to win the championship so long as they remain in contention.

 CFP National Championship location, date, time